Amer Gojak

-Amer Gojak ([ǎmer ɡǒjak]; born 13 February 1997) is a Bosnian professional footballer who plays as an attacking midfielder for Nemzeti Bajnokság I club Ferencváros and the Bosnia and Herzegovina national team.
+Amer Gojak ([ǎmer ɡǒjak]; born 13 February 1997) is a Bosnian professional footballer who plays as a midfielder for Croatian Football League club Rijeka.

-Gojak started his professional career at Olimpic, before joining Dinamo Zagreb in 2015.
-In 2020, he was loaned to Torino.
+Gojak started his professional career at Olimpic, before joining Dinamo Zagreb in 2015, who loaned him to Torino in 2020.
+Two years later, he moved to Ferencváros.
+In 2024, he signed with Rijeka.

-A former youth international for Bosnia and Herzegovina, Gojak made his senior international debut in 2018, earning over 30 caps since.
+A former youth international for Bosnia and Herzegovina, Gojak made his senior international debut in 2018, earning over 30 caps until 2022.

 Club career

 Early career

-Gojak started playing football at a local club, before joining youth academy of his hometown club Željezničar in 2009.
-In January 2014, he moved to Olimpic.
+Gojak started playing football at a local club, before joining the youth academy of his hometown team Željezničar in 2009.
+In January 2014, he switched to Olimpic.
 He made his professional debut against Velež on 1 March at the age of 17.
-On 15 March, he scored his first professional goal against Rudar Prijedor, which secured the victory for his team.
+On 15 March, he scored his first professional goal against Rudar Prijedor, which secured the victory for his squad.

 Dinamo Zagreb

-In May, Gojak was transferred to Croatian side Dinamo Zagreb for an undisclosed fee.
-He made his official debut for the team in Croatian Cup game against Istra 1961 on 3 March 2015.
+In May, Gojak was transferred to Croatian outfit Dinamo Zagreb for an undisclosed fee.
+He made his official debut for the team in a Croatian Cup game against Istra 1961 on 3 March 2015.
 Three weeks later, he made his league debut against the same opponent.
-He won his first trophy with the club on 2 May, when they were crowned league champions.
+He won his first title with the club on 2 May, when they were crowned league champions.
 On 14 May 2016, he scored his first goal for Dinamo Zagreb in a triumph over Lokomotiva.

-Gojak debuted in UEFA Champions League away at Lyon on 14 September.
+Gojak debuted in the UEFA Champions League away at Lyon on 14 September.

-In March 2017, he extended his contract until June 2022.
+In March 2017, he extended his contract with the squad until June 2023.

 He scored four goals in a defeat of Cibalia on 29 April.

-Gojak played his 100th game for Dinamo Zagreb against biggest rivals Hajduk Split on 26 May 2019.
+Gojak played his 100th match for the side against their biggest rivals Hajduk Split on 26 May 2019.

-On 13 July, he scored the only goal in 2019 Croatian Super Cup match against Rijeka, ensuring the title for his side.

-In October 2020, he was loaned to Italian outfit Torino until the end of season.
+In October 2020, he was loaned to Italian outfit Torino until the end of the season.

 He made his 200th appearance for Dinamo Zagreb on 15 May 2022 against Šibenik.

+Ferencváros

+In August, Gojak signed a three-year deal with Hungarian team Ferencváros.
+He made his competitive debut for the squad on 4 September against Újpest.
+On 18 September, he scored his first goal for Ferencváros in a Magyar Kupa tie against Bicskei.
+Seven months later, he scored a brace in a defeat of Újpest, which were his first league goals for the side.
+He won his first trophy with the club on 5 May 2023, when they secured league title.

+Rijeka

+In September 2024, Gojak moved to Rijeka on a contract until June 2026.
+On 14 September, he debuted officially for the team against Gorica.
+He won his first piece of silverware with the club on 25 May 2025, when they were proclaimed league winners.
+On 30 July, he scored his first goal for Rijeka in a UEFA Champions League qualifier against Ludogorets.